 select a.*, b.*, c.* from a, b, c where a.id = b.id and a.id1 = b.id1 and a.id = c.id and b.id2 = c.id2 and a.id4 = 66 and b.id7 = 44 and c.id88 = 88 ;

-I’m going to start by being a bit boring about presentation and meaning (although this query is fairly obviously intended to be devoid of meaningful content) and rearrange the query because if I had a from clause reading “a, b, c” it would be because I hoped the optimizer would find that to be the best join order – and if that were the case I would have written the predicate section to display the order and timing of the work needed:
+I’m going to start by being a bit boring about presentation and meaning (although this query has fairly obviously being engineered to conceal any meaningful column and table names) and do a cosmetic edit of the query because if I had a from clause reading “a, b, c” it would be because I thought the optimizer should identify that as the best join order, in which case I would also have written the predicate section to display the order in which the predicates would be used:

 select a.*, b.*, c.* from a, b, c where a.id4 = 66 -- and b.id = a.id and b.id1 = a.id1 and b.id7 = 44 -- and c.id = a.id and c.id2 = b.id2 and c.id88 = 88 ;

-If we then consider the join to table C – we note that it involves two columns from table C being joined to one column from table A and one from table B – so while we could create a column group on those two columns as the table C end of the join a column group is simply not possible at the “opposite end” of the join.
-This means that one end of the join may have a selectivity that is hugely reduced because the column group has quantified the correlation, but the selectivity at the other end is simply based on the two separate selectivities from a.id and b.id2 – and that’s likely to be larger than the selectivity of (c.id, c.id2), and the optimizer will choose the larger join selectivity hence producing a lower cardinality estimate.
+If we then consider the join to table C – we note that it involves two columns from table C being joined to one column from table A and one from table B so, while we could create a column group on those two columns at the table C end of the join, a column group is simply not possible at the A/B of the join.
+This means that one end of the join may have a selectivity that is hugely increased (far fewer combinations) because the column group has quantified the correlation, but the selectivity at the other end is simply based on the two separate selectivities from a.id and b.id2, and that’s likely to be smaller than the selectivity of (c.id, c.id2), and the optimizer will choose the smaller join selectivity hence producing a lower cardinality estimate.

-This is where a collateral point appears – there is an opportunity for transitive closure that the human eye can see but the optimizer is not coded to manipulate.
-We have two predicates: “b.id = a.id” and “c.id = a.id”, but they can only both be true when “c.id = b.id”, so let’s replace “c.id = a.id” with “c.id = b.id” and the join predicate to table C becomes:
+This is where a collateral point appears – and it’s a point which also justifies the careful rearrangement of the SQL text – there is an opportunity for transitive closure that the human eye can see but the optimizer is not coded to manipulate.
+We have two predicates: “b.id = a.id” and “c.id = a.id” but they can only both be true when “c.id = b.id”, so let’s replace “c.id = a.id” with “c.id = b.id” and the join predicate to table C becomes:

 and c.id = b.id and c.id2 = b.id2